When a Family Grieves

 from the pain of loss.
 Be careful that your protective instincts don’t make it more

 difficult for your child to grieve.
-Like adults, children experience chaos and loneliness
+Like adults, children may experience chaos and

 Let them know that they aren’t alone in what they are feeling.
 Be your child’s role

 model for how to grieve.
 Sharing some of your own sorrow can help your child feel

 Help them understand what it means for someone to die.
 This is the only way they can